Two more horses die at Saratoga — 12 horses have died at track since July 13

 New York Thunder was a 3-year-old who was undefeated in four starts.
 The scene was reminiscent of the Test Stakes three weeks ago, when Maple Leaf Mel, also undefeated, fell in a gruesome scene just yards from the finish line.

+Read more: Stronach Group surprises by saying it may extend racing at Golden Gate Fields

 At Del Mar, Pastor T, a 2-year-old homebred for WinStar Farm and trained by Bob Baffert, suffered a life-ending injury to his right front leg during morning training.
 The colt, sired by Into Mischief, considered one of the top stallions in the world, won his only start Aug.
 12 by 4¼ lengths.
-It was the fourth fatality at Del Mar this season, although one was an accident involving a loose horse and another the result of a failed surgery.
+It was the fourth fatality at Del Mar this season, although one was an accident involving a loose horse and another the result of a failed arthrodesis surgery.

-The spike in fatalities at Saratoga has caught the interest of not only animal rights activists but also those that manage the Horseracing Integrity and Safety Authority.
+The spike in fatalities at Saratoga has caught the interest of not only animal rights activists but also those who manage the Horseracing Integrity and Safety Authority.
 After the nationally televised breakdown of Maple Leaf Mel on Aug.
 5, scrutiny on Saratoga was elevated.

-Two days after the death, asked by The Times if there was an investigation, a HISA spokesperson said it was up to the tracks to investigate.
-However, on Saturday, HISA disclosed that it started an investigation into the breakdowns at the track.
+HISA, 19 days after breakdown, disclosed that it started an investigation on Aug.
+5. On Aug.
+7, a HISA spokesperson, when asked explicitly by The Times if there was a HISA investigation, made no mention of HISA’s involvement and said it was up to the track to investigate.
+A message to HISA on Friday to explain the contrary stories was not returned.

 Sign up for the L.A.
 Times SoCal high school sports newsletter to get scores, stories and a behind-the-scenes look at what makes prep sports so popular.